radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 We should not lower our hiring bar and hire juniors just because we can't find seniors though.
 I have a much better reason for why you should hire a junior developer and that reason is because they unequivocally make your teams better.

-I'd just like to start this section by addressing a concern that people bring up whenever the hiring juniors topic is raised.
-The concern is this: "if we hire a junior developer, our productivity will decrease dramatically".
-While this is absolutely true for the short term, over the long-term with adequate training the junior becomes a productivity boost to your team in as little as 4-6 months.
-But the same goes for hiring _anyone_ on your team: productivity will take a hit because that person needs to be trained up... but then over the long-haul that person will provide a productivity gain to the team.

-Juniors do provide a larger initial productivity hit, but there are several reasons why they are valuable to have on a team, and I want to cover a few reasons why they can increase a team's productivity from their very first day, and how they will overall benefit whatever team they're on.

 Juniors making teams better is a big claim, but I have some evidence to back it up.